Ben Brown: Chef, loving uncle, 'champion of the people'

 "They weren't getting rich at the bakery.
 It was always a struggle," Kyner said.
 "But they were celebrating the fact that they could share.
 They just did it because they wanted to and they could.
 And they knew it was important."

-Muli and Ben had come to Berkeley from New York City together.
+Muli and Ben had come to Berkeley together from New York City.

 Muli was the love of Ben's life, Kyner said.
 He died in the early '90s and the bakery closed.

 Brown later went to work at the Red Cafe on University Avenue.
 That's where he met Matthew Faircloth.
-They struck up a friendship that would be with him until the end of his life.
+They struck up a friendship that would be with him for the rest of his life.

-Matthew's father, Ian Faircloth, had a print shop at University and Bonita avenues called Canterbury Press.
+Matthew's father, Ian Faircloth, had a print shop called Canterbury Press at University and Bonita avenues.
 But he always wanted to open a cafe.

 When the space next door became available, Ian took it over and opened the Red Cafe.
 He hired Ben as the chef.
 Matthew was just 17.

-Matthew said he remembered Ben Brown walking into the cafe wearing small white shorts over his long beautiful legs, carrying a backpack and a tennis racket.
+Matthew said he remembered Ben Brown walking into the cafe wearing small white shorts over his long beautiful legs.
+He was carrying a backpack and a tennis racket.

 "I was like, who's this cool guy?"
 Faircloth said.
 "He would just tell stories.
 We would sit around and listen to Otis Redding, R&B. We kinda became great friends — even though he was almost 30 years older than me."